 My goal of being a creator began.

 Before I was refining brand strategies and leading creative teams, I was just a new designer figuring things out—one published piece at a time.
 These first ads, created more than 20 years ago, were my crash course in kerning, hierarchy, image selection, and sometimes… humility.
-Looking back, they’re equal parts cringe-worthy and endearing—a reminder of where I started, how far I’ve come, and that every designer’s journey is built on lessons learned the hard way.

 My very first ad to ever see the light of day—over 20 years ago.
 Let’s just say… it had issues.
 Kerning?
 Off.
 Hierarchy?
 What hierarchy?
 Fonts and image choice?
 Questionable at best.